Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Sources of background uncertainty

-The third and final argument for large-tailed background uncertainty is the simplest: When I am uncertain which of several probability distributions best characterizes some phenomenon, the resulting ``mixture distribution'' (the probability-weighted average of the distributions over which I'm uncertain) inherits the tail properties of the heaviest distribution in the mixture: The further out we go in the tails of the mixture distribution, the more the heaviest-tailed distributions dominate the probability-weighted sum.
-So, suppose I am unsure what background prospect is justified by my evidence, or that I assign credence to multiple physical theories/models that imply different objective probability distributions over background payoffs.
-As long as I assign positive credence to any distribution with exponential or heavier tails, the resulting background prospect will itself have exponential or heavier tails.
-The hypothesis that the correct objective or epistemic probability distribution over, say, the size of the Universe should have exponential or heavier tails pretty clearly merits at least \textit{some} positive credence.
-And this alone essentially guarantees large-tailed background uncertainty for agents who assign normative weight to aggregate consequentialist considerations.
-At the least, this ``argument from higher-order uncertainty'' puts the burden of proof on skeptics to give an argument for thinner-than-exponential tails compelling enough to set our credence in large-tailed hypotheses to zero.
+The third and final argument for large tails is the simplest: When I am uncertain which of several probability distributions best characterizes some phenomenon, the resulting mixture distribution (the probability-weighted average of the distributions over which I'm uncertain) inherits the tail properties of the heaviest-tailed distribution in the mixture.
+(The further out we go in the tails of the mixture distribution, the more the heaviest-tailed distributions dominate the mixture.)
+So, suppose I am unsure what background prospect is justified by my evidence, or that I assign credence to multiple physical theories that imply different objective probability distributions over background payoffs.
+As long as I assign positive credence to any distribution with exponential or heavier tails, the resulting background prospect will have exponential or heavier tails.
+And, excluding some contrived and unlikely cases, a background prospect with exponential or heavier tails (i.e., that is bounded below in the tails by a Laplace distribution) will also satisfy our `large tails' condition.

-This final argument also suggests that the phenomenon of large-tailed background uncertainty, and the significance of the results in \S \ref{section-proofs}, are not limited to agents who assign normative weight to aggregative consequentialist considerations.
-The observation that even minimal higher-order uncertainty can beget heavy-tailed ``first-order'' uncertainty applies regardless of the considerations one is uncertain about.
-So, for instance, even an agent whose concerns are exclusively prudential (i.e., who measures the choiceworthiness of an option solely by her resulting utility/welfare) plausibly has reason to be in a state of large-tailed background uncertainty.